AliBahaari/Requestly/README.md

 # Requestly

-By using Requestly, you can find out the status of APIs you use.
+By using Requestly, you can manipulate API endpoints.
 It's a kind of Postman software but in online mode.